 During the annual audition tour, WTO gathers data on the frequency with which individual arias are offered by the singers applying and auditioning for the program.
 Links below lead to data for each voice type in each respective audition season since 2012.
-[Note: This data represents the Filene Young Artist (emerging professional) demographic only.]

 The WTO blog has been a repository of audition advice for over 10 years!
 A few collections of different types of audition wisdom: